aranmohyeddin/movieNights/1.Following.Christopher_Nolan.1998/README.md

 </details>

 <details><summary> 2.
 How come he decided to use hammer? </summary>
-<p> The blonde tells him the story of the bald killing someone using hammer 00:36:45 </p>

 **00:22:17**
 > Surprisingly enough, I thought you might be able to give me some advice.